ContactSign inSign up

 Test high-contrast color schemes

-The forced-colors CSS media feature enables developers to create accessible websites for users with visual impairments.
-It detects high-contrast mode and color preferences ensuring that websites and applications are legible and accessible.
-To test it in Chromatic, add the forcedColors option to the chromatic parameter:
+The forced-colors CSS media feature enables developers to create accessible websites for visually impaired users.
+It detects high-contrast mode and color preferences, ensuring that websites and applications are legible and accessible.
+To test it in Chromatic, add the forcedColors configuration option to your tests:

 parameters: {